christophermarek/Terra/devblog/(6) Pathfinding.md

 I need an id to link the surfaceObjects to the brain.
 When the simulator loads the map I can iterate through each surfaceObject and assign it an id, and also create a blank AI object in the brain with the same id to link them.

 I want the map when you click on loadMap to link to a saved AI as well, so if there is map1.txt the program will load the AI state for that program.
 I dont think it is possible to make the AI persist, it has to be saved and get reset on refresh because I dont want to save local files, maybe when I link a database to save and load the simulation I can track changes.
 The AI state doesnt have to be pulled to App.js since I am just load the AI state on mapLoad, so all the work I am going to be doing will be in file export to create an ai file for the map.
-AI will be exported when map gets exported since map export is a new map, might change this later though, I want to be editiing the maps too but I also just want to work on the AI for now.
+AI will be exported when map gets exported since map export is a new map, might change this later though, I want to be editing the maps too but I also just want to work on the AI for now.
 This also wont work because I want the AI to mate and that means there will be new surfaceObjects that wont persist.

 Seems like even more work I need to do now, I think I should move the map saving and loading to local storage, then I can actually export maps to my device, and have them persist on refresh, and right now I only export the map and paste it into my map preset file.